AdrianKriger/osm_LoD1_3DCityModel/docs/docs/cjson/cjson.md

 # CityJSON

 The LoD1 3D City Model (buildings and terrain) is encoded in the *light-weight* [JSON-based](https://www.json.org/json-en.html) CityJSON format.
+Two caveats that need clarification are attributes and metadata.